Damián Díaz: 2013 season

 His first match of the season was a 1–1 away draw against Deportivo Quevedo on 26 January.
 His first goal of the season was on Barcelona's Copa Libertadores 2013 debut, a 2–2 away draw against Nacional of Uruguay, he scored the opening goal from long-range.
 Next he scored in a historically humiliating defeat to Independiente Jose Teran, scoring the 2–1 lead for Barcelona, then Independiente turn the game around in the final ten minutes, defeating Barcelona 5–2.
 On 6 March, Díaz scored against the Mexican club Toluca in a Copa Libertadores match, drawing 1–1.
 On 28 April, Damian scored twice against Ecuadorian giants LDU Quito, in a triumphant 3–0 home win.

 Al Wahda

-2013 season

-He moved to the Abu Dhabi club Al Wahda.
+Díaz moved to the Abu Dhabi club Al Wahda, where he played for two years.

+Return to Barcelona SC

+In 2016, Díaz returned to Barcelona SC, signing a four-year contract.
+He played a decisive role in Barcelona's Ecuadorian Serie A titles in 2016 and 2020, earning the Golden Ball as the league's best player in 2016 and later being named best attacking midfielder, scoring the goal of the season, and being selected in the Ideal XI in 2020.
+Díaz also helped the club secure qualification for the Copa Libertadores on multiple occasions and entered the top 10 all-time goalscorers in Barcelona SC history.

+In January 2017, he obtained Ecuadorian citizenship by executive decree.
+He continued to deliver standout performances in domestic and continental competitions, including an Olympic goal in 2018 and a notable Copa Libertadores campaign in 2021, where he scored twice in a 3–1 win against Santos and received Man of the Match and Team of the Week honors.

+Banfield

+In August 2024, Díaz signed for Banfield a contract running until December 2025, with an option to extend for an additional year, marking his return to Argentine football after 11 years.

+Guayaquil City

+In January 2026, Díaz joined Guayaquil City.

 International career

 Born in Argentina, Díaz was nationalized as an Ecuadorian.
 On 29 March 2021, aged 34, Díaz debuted with the Ecuador national team in a friendly 2–1 win over Bolivia.